oppia/oppia-web-developer-docs/Revert-and-Regression-Policy.md

 Please note that:
 * You don't need to get permission from the author of the original PR before making your revert PR.
 Just notify them so that they are aware.
 * It is usually fine to merge revert PRs without review, as long as the relevant CI checks pass.
-Contact one of the dev workflow leads (or **@seanlip**) to help you with this.
+Contact **@seanlip** to help you with this.

 ### Dev Workflow Leads